The Fashion Mall at Keystone: History

 The Fashion Mall had its original incarnation in the early 1970s as a small luxury mall of 50000 sqft.
 The Fashion Mall was adjacent to its companion shopping center called The Bazaar, a building of labyrinthine corridors housing family-run stores.
 The Fashion Mall underwent several renovations and expansions over the years, and The Bazaar was eventually demolished to make way for the growing shopping center.
 Over the years, numerous retail centers and stand-alone restaurants have been built both in the mixed-use development where the Fashion Mall is located and all along the 86th Street corridor.
 The Fashion Mall/Clearwater Crossing area now provides a continuous retail corridor which merges with the Castleton Square Mall shopping area located almost 3 mi to the east.
 The Fashion Mall has become a regional high-end shopping destination, standing two stories high and covering 680000 sqft in two separate buildings.
 The buildings are connected by an archway called "The Crossing" which served as the complex's food court until renovations in 2011–2012.
 The food court was moved to new space immediately to the west.

 The Fashion Mall has had many retailers in its past.
 Its old anchor, Jacobson's, was the only store located in the state of Indiana.
-It was replaced by Saks Fifth Avenue in 2003, which is also the only store in the state.
+It was replaced by Saks Fifth Avenue in 2003, which was also the only store in the state.
 Parisian at The Fashion Mall, which is one of two stores (the other location at Circle Centre was rebranded as Carson Pirie Scott & Company) in the state, was converted to Nordstrom in fall of 2008, now the only such store in the state, following the closure of the Circle Centre Mall store in 2011.

 Crate & Barrel opened in late 2005, and Tiffany & Co. opened in 2006.
 The mall had $586 of sales per square foot in 2005.